juxt/jig/README.md

    }
 ```

-## External projects
+## Projects

-Jig is self-hosting, so you can reload the code internal to Jig as per
-Stuart's usual reload procedure.

-However, it's more likely that you'll want to use Jig to develop one of
-your own projects.
-You can do this by specifying a ```:jig/project```
+You point Jig at your own projects by specifying a ```:jig/project```
-entry which declares that the component lives in another project.
+configuration entry which specifies the project containing the component you wish to include.

     :juxtweb/service {:jig/component pro.juxt.website.core/Component
                       :jig/dependencies [:juxtweb/web]